estepi/useful/README.md

 ##  Replace NAs: Analyze NAs in VAST-TOOLS INCLUSION final Table:

 * We count how many NAs contain a quality score for every PSI value computed.
 If they have more than 3, we replace this PSI value with NAnew3.
 * Input is the default vast-tools table (INCLUSION-...)
--Output: desired output, script 1: only replacing NAnew3
+* Output: desired output, script 1: only replacing NAnew3

 * If INCLUSION table was produced using last version of vast-tools, we can replace Intron Retention PSI value with NAI  if the adjusted pvalue for the "read umbalance" is below 0.05.